missglasses/Sennly/README.md

 # Sennly – Weekly Expense Tracker

 Sennly is a user-friendly weekly expense tracker web application designed to help users organize and manage their expenses easily.
 The app allows users to drag and drop expenses into weekly sections, reuse common expenses, and export reports as CSV files for weekly or monthly tracking.

 The name **“Sennly”** was inspired by **“sennight”**, an old English word meaning *a period of seven nights or one week*.
 At the same time, the name also reflects the developer’s nickname "Cin", making the project more personal and meaningful. :">

 ---

+Source code: Private

 ## ✨ Features